keithalewis/math/linalg.md

 transformations between them.
 Although it is complete and self-contained you should already be familiar with basic linear algebra before reading this.
 Statements and proofs are brief, so read them twice.
 Do the exercises to confirm your understanding.
-Think of it like the Tao Te Ching: this is not an instruction manual, it enables the consolidation and verification of your pre-existing partial knowledge of linear algebra.

 I make no apologies for the shamelessly mathematical exposition and hope it engenders an appeciation for the thrill of literally 'doing the math' to unequivocally establish absolute truth.

+## Introduction

 Vector spaces occupy a sweet spot in the menagerie of mathematical structures.
 They are completely classified up to _isomorphism_ by their